 Offshore Fishing in Costa Rica

-A blue marlin is the most common of its marlines here as they cross the waters of COSTA RICA throughout the year, and most easily found in October, November, December although in recent years we have found several round.
-Marlin more abundant In June, July, August although as there cousin the blue we have been seeing more and more year.
+The blue marlin is the most common of its marlines here as they cross the waters of COSTA RICA throughout the year, and most easily found in October, November, December although in recent years we have discovered several rounds.
+Marlin is more abundant In June, July, August although as their cousin the blue we have seen more and more years.

-Sailing is here year with the peak season January launched July and it is not uncommon to board the boat 10-20 on a given day and a good 30+ day.
+Sailing is here the year with the peak season January launched July, and it is not uncommon to board the boat 10-20 on a given day and an excellent 30+ day.
 The rest of the year is very common to increase 3-8 per day.

 DOLPHIN and MAHI-MAHI are all the same fish and here all year round with November, December, January, being the best although we will see our biggest in June / July.